db1996/TaskerHa/README.md

 # <img src="docs/logo.png" alt="Logo" width="50"/> TaskerHA

-A Taker plugin to fully integrate HomeAssistant into your workflow!
+A Tasker plugin to fully integrate HomeAssistant into your workflow!

 You can respond to entity state changes, call any HA service, or retrieve an entity's state.